 Cláudia Varejão

+Cláudia Varejão was born in Porto and studied at the Creativity and Artistic Creation Program of Calouste Gulbenkian Foundation in partnership with the German Film und Fernsehakademie Berlin and the São Paulo International Film Academy.
 She also studied Photography at AR.CO in Lisbon.
-Claúdia is the author of the trilogy of short films WeekendA Cold Day and Morning LightAma-san, a portrait of japanese divers, was her first feature film which received dozens of awards around the world, followed by In The Darkness of the Theater I Take Off My Shoes, a film that shows the intimacy of a group of dancers from a dance company.
-Amor Fati is her latest film due for release in 2020 and Wolf and Dog, in development, will bring us back her vision of fiction.
-Cláudia’s films have been selected and awarded by the most prestigious film festivals, including Locarno, Rotterdam, Visions du Reel, Cinema du Reel, Karlovy Vary, Art of the Real – Lincoln Center, among many others.
-Alongside her work as a director, Cláudia develops a career as a photographer and is a guest professor at AR.CO and Catholic University of Porto.
-Her work, whether in photography or film, documentary or fiction, lives in close proximity to those portrayed.
+Cláudia is the author of the short film trilogy Weekend, A Cold Day and Morning Light.
+Ama-san, a portrait of japanese divers, was her feature debut, receiving dozens of awards around the world, followed by In The Darkness of the Theater I Take Off My Shoes and Amor Fati.
+Wolf and Dog, her most recent film, premiered at the 79th Venice Film Festival and received the Best Film Award at the Giornate Degli Autori section.
+Cláudia’s films have been selected by and awarded at the most prestigious film festivals, including Locarno, Rotterdam, Visions du Reel, Cinema du Reel, Karlovy Vary, Art of the Real – Lincoln Center, Venice Film Festival, among many others.
+Alongside her work as a filmmaker, she develops a career as a photographer and has been invited to give classes and workshops at various Film and Art schools.
+Her work, whether in cinema or photography, documentary or fiction, lives in close proximity to her characters.